-At many sites globally, FSL has outsourced their Facilities operation to a third party who are responsible for the removal and disposal of waste from FSL sites.
+At many sites globally, FSL have outsourced their Facilities operation to a third party who are responsible for the removal of and disposal of waste from FSL sites.
 The Third Party Facilities Manager is accountable to the Head of Facilities for implementing the relevant requirements of this Policy.

-In particular, this will require the facilities manager to:
+In particular, this will require him to: